WilliamQLiu/williamqliu.github.io/_posts/2016-12-17-virtual-reality.md

 * Something that comes from a specific location (e.g. animal chirp) should be a 3D spatial blend.
 * All audio is from an **Audio Listener**, which you can only have one (usually on the camera)

+###Advanced Scripting

+We'll work with other people's code.
+Udacity provides:

+* **Waypoints** - You can navigate around environments with waypoints.
+* **Shaders** (e.g. animation of ocean) are done in code and are pretty complex.
+* **Flocking Algorithm** - each individual object behaves on its own and avoid one another as a group.

+###VR Design

+How to design for VR, whether its GUI, the UX, modifying for movement sickness, audio considerations, and documentation.

+####Good design

+Looking at Udacity's VR experience:

+* Onboarding Screens
+* Allow switch between mono and VR
+* Menu to switch between areas
+* Particles to indicate click here
+* Fade between scenes
+* Not too many popups to start off

+####Design Process

+Go through many iterations.
+Will let us make design decisions based off actual information.

+* Too many things that can go wrong (e.g. got scale wrong on an object) so do iterative work (small improvements).
+* The User is not me.
+You're creating content for others, needs user testing (especially with VR and sickness)
+* Make sure to document your work (will show your decision making)
+* For User testing, make sure to setup Goals (e.g. does scale feel appropriate, is experience comfortable, is mood well established)
+* UX research shows that after just 5 users, you get diminishing returns
+* Take notes on what user is doing and saying
+* Let user know that if they feel motion sickness, just to stop and take headseat off

+####Set the Scene

+* Get **Scale** correct (will things appear larger or smaller); can use real life objects as reference
+* 1 unity unit is about 1 meter in real life
+* Set one reference object to begin with (e.g. a door)
+* Lighting is good for drawing attention (e.g. light in dark room)

+####User Interfaces

+You want to **Sketch** all of your designs up ahead before taking it digitally.

+* Start with a frame
+* Do numerous sketches

+To setup a user interface in Unity:

+* Start off with a **Canvas** (will default huge, make sure to select **World Space** and scale to say .001, .001, .001)
+* Add a background color
+* Add in Text; avoid thin type faces

+####Movement

+**Simulator Sickness** varies across people, usually developers build up tolerance.
+A few ways to avoid it is:

+* Use constant linear acceleration
+* User should move forward (e.g. not backwards)
+* Remain stationary when possible
+* If possible, give users control of movement (that way they can anticipate when it will happen)
+* Keep movement time short
+* Keep a high frame rate
+* Make sure to keep line of sight when teleporting or dashing towards objects

+A few movement systems include:

+* **Ground Ray Casting**, you point at the ground and it moves there, can freely move through space
+* **Waypoints** to teleport to specific areas
+* **On rails** is to follow a specific route (but still might cause sickness when looking at side to side)

+Download a library called **iTween** to use for movement.

+###Audio

+We'll use **GVR**, which has **Spatial Audio** built into its SDK.
+This means that sounds will get quieter as you move further away, louder closer you get.

+* Edit > Project Settings > Audio and under **Spatializer Plugin**, add in **GVR Audio Spatializer**
+* In Main Camera, add in **GVR Audio Listener**